imarchuang/imarchuang.github.io/README.md

     * Security
     * Traceability (Distributed Tracing)
     * Traffic Routing (Circuit Breakers)
 * Why is it so hard to have a 90% test automated in your delivery pipeline?
+* When do you need to adopt a sticky-session in your micro-frontend?

 ## Distributed Systems
 * Open Tracing with Datadog